internetarchive/jpg241/README.md

+---
-<title>jpg241 - Author & serve a single progressive JPEG image which can be served as two different qualities - JPG "Two for One" </title>
+title: jpg241 - Author & serve a single progressive JPEG image which can be served as two different qualities - JPG "Two for One"
+---

 # jpg241
 Author & serve a single progressive JPEG image which can be served as two different qualities -- "Two for One" 😁

+## Motivation
+Tracey Jaquith, from [Internet Archive](https://archive.org), runs their Imagery API.
+She was looking for a way to encode two downloadable qualities into a _single file_...

 ## Overview
 We transform images to a 'steep progressive' JPEG.

 Let's say we are sending out 180px width thumbnails.